GkChris/Boilerplate.Beta.Core/README.md

 excluded from source control via `.gitignore`.
 Developers must perform an initial migration.
-- **Infrastructure**: Contains integrations with external systems such as Kafka, SignalR, FusionAuth, Swagger, and CORS, as well as DI/service registration.
+- **Infrastructure**: Contains integrations with external systems such as Kafka, SignalR, FusionAuth, Swagger, CORS, and rate limiting, as well as DI/service registration.

 The architecture is designed for testability, extensibility, and clear separation of concerns.